How to Make Broth

 How to store this recipe?

 I like to make a big batch of broth and then freeze in smaller portions so that I can use it for any recipe.
-Use glass or other freezer containers and freeze once is cool.
+Use glass or other freezer containers and freeze once it is cool.

 Do not freeze while still hot and be sure to leave a little extra room in the container as liquid expands as it freezes.